Personal statement FAQs

 We've gone through some of the most commonly asked personal statement questions and put all the answers in one place

 Your personal statement is a big part of your uni application.
-It's where you can sell yourself and show universities why they should give you a place.
+It's where you can show universities why they should give you a place on your chosen course.

 When should I start writing my personal statement?

 It’s never too early to start thinking about it!
 However, you'll need a good idea of what course you’re going to apply for before you launch into writing it.
-On the other hand, don’t leave it too late as it's quite a long process and you're likely to have quite a few drafts before reaching your final.
+On the other hand, don’t leave it too late as it's quite a long process and you're likely to have a few drafts before reaching your finished product.

-Remember, your referee will need to see your personal statement before they can write your reference.
-As a general guide, begin jotting down a few ideas during the summer and start writing it when you arrive back to school or college in September.
+Remember: your referee will need to see your personal statement before they can write your reference.
+If you get yourself organised over the summer, you can start by jotting down a few ideas over those few weeks - ready to start writing it when you arrive back to school or college in September.

 How long can the personal statement be?

 - 4,000 characters (including spaces)

 Be aware that software such as Microsoft Word may not give a character or line count that completely matches what the Ucas form says.
-The character count should be reasonably accurate, but the line limit is more difficult (because any lines longer than 95 characters including spaces are wrapped onto the next line).
+The character count should be reasonably accurate, but the line limit is more difficult because lines may wrap at different points depending on the software you're using.

-If you've left a line between paragraphs (which you should, to make it much easier to read) then you will probably reach the line limit before the character limit.
+If you've left a line between paragraphs, then you will probably reach the line limit before the character limit.

 Where do I start?

 Most people won’t be able to just start writing the statement off the top of their head – so it’s a good idea to jot down a few notes first.
 The main things to think about are:

 - What do I want to study? (if you can't answer this, you should probably concentrate on working it out before writing your personal statement).

 - Why do I want to study it?